 'You feel a strange affection for him as you stare at each other.
 I never could understand how this painting was allowed to leave the UK.'

-James Taylor chooses Portrait of an Elderly Man:
+James Mayor chooses Portrait of an Elderly Man

 ‘The Mauritshuis is a hidden gem.
 Not only does it have two world-famous Vermeers – The Girl with a Pearl Earring and View of Delft – but the gallery has two rooms of Rembrandts.
 In one of them, you have a real treat.